apache/arrow/docs/source/format/Intro.rst

 The bytes of a binary or string column are stored together consecutively in a single buffer or region of memory.
 To know where each element of the column starts and ends the physical layout also includes integer offsets.
-The length of the offset buffer is one more than the length of the values buffer as the last two elements define the start and the end of the last element in the binary/string column.
+The number of elements of the offset buffer is one more than the length of the array as the last two elements define the start and the end of the last element in the binary/string column.

 Binary and string types share the same physical layout.
 The one difference